Station Square collapse: Beam size

 During the design phase, the thickness of the roof beam that failed was reduced by 27% to a size incapable of supporting the loads above, even with lateral bracing.
 The reasons for this change have not been determined.
 "The beam was greatly under designed.
 The beam column assembly lacked essential lateral supports.
 Failure was inevitable.
 If not under April 23 loads, then under full service loads."

-November 1987, during construction, a beam in the area of the moving walkway deflected and caused the residential structure above to tilt approximately 2 in from vertical.
+In November 1987, during construction, a beam in the area of the moving walkway deflected and caused the residential structure above to tilt approximately 2 in from vertical.
 The structural engineers reviewed the design in this area and recommended additional columns, stronger beams, and concrete reinforcing be added.
 This was done.
 In December 1987, Wesbild/Station Square hired the MSS Group to conduct a review of the engineering design in this area.
 They made recommendations, including remedial work to beams with insufficient capacity, to which Tamm Tacy concurred.
 Both firms later certified that this remedial work has been completed by the contractor.

-In March 1988 the MSS Group was hired by the tenant, Save-On-Foods, to conduct a structural review of the entire project due to concerns about deflections of roof beams above the store.
+In March 1988, the MSS Group was hired by the tenant, Save-On-Foods, to conduct a structural review of the entire project due to concerns about deflections of roof beams above the store.
 MSS found two beams to have "insufficient capacity" and made recommendations for correction.
 Both engineering firms, the architects, developer, and contractor took steps to initiate this action.
-The following day Tamm Tacy advised that this remedial work would not be necessary due to the steel mill who had fabricated the beam provided documentation indicating the actual capacity of the beam was significantly greater than documentation used during design.
+The following day Tamm Tacy advised that this remedial work would not be necessary due to the steel mill who had fabricated the beam providing documentation indicating the actual capacity of the beam was significantly greater than in documentation used during design.
 MSS Group advised that the beam was therefore "satisfactory to resist the design loadings imposed" and "this information is a blessing for all concerned".

-Two types of failure occurred: beam bending with buckling of the lower beam flange, and buckling of the beam-column assembly.
+Two types of failure occurred: beam bending with buckling of the lower beam flange and buckling of the beam-column assembly.
 The first was determined to be the most probable prime failure and the second the less probable prime cause.

 The beam that failed was a 24-inch-deep (24 in) wide-flange steel beam.
 Failure occurred at the point where it was supported on top of a steel column.
 One end of the beam was continuously supported (on other columns) and the other end was cantilevered (not supported on other columns).
 With the weight of the cars parking on the roof, the beam began to buckle and was photographed to have rotated approximately 90 degrees from the vertical to the horizontal position above the supporting column.
 For an estimated 4 1/2 minutes, the roof deck and supporting joists sagged and functioned as a form of suspension bridge.

 Concrete topping

 The concrete topping on the roof deck was increased from 2 in to 3 in thickness.
-The design of the supporting roof joists were increased to account for this increased dead load, but the beam was not.
+The design of the supporting roof joists was increased to account for this increased dead load, but the beam was not.